Calculating Optimal Row Group Size for Spatial Queries

 variance_ratio = sigma_g / g_avg

-Optimal row group size ($R_{opt}$) balances block-level I/O efficiency with spatial index granularity.
+Optimal row-group size ($R_{opt}$) balances block-level I/O efficiency against spatial index granularity.
 Apply the deterministic formula:

 $R_{opt} = \lfloor (T_{block} \times C_{ratio}) / (G_{avg} + A_{attr}) \rfloor$